-2.1.1 For RCAP CoSpace Rescue FirstSteps groups (VRCAP Version), students are only required code a virtual robot, and finally take part in the CoSpace Rescue Challenge.
-The game will last for 5 minutes and it will only take place in virtual world.
+2.1.1 For RCAP CoSpace Rescue U19 groups (VRCAP Version), students are only required code a virtual robot, and finally take part in the CoSpace Rescue Challenge.
+The game will last for 6 minutes and it will only take place in virtual world 2.
 It will be a singles game or counteract game.

-2.2 VIRTUAL\WORLD
+2.2 VIRTUAL WORLD

-2.2.1 In VIRTUAL\WORLD, VIRTUAL\ROBOT searches for 3 types of objects, RED, CYAN and BLACK objects.
-VIRTUAL\ROBOT has to collect the objects and deposit them in the collection box to receive points.
-It cannot collect more than 6 objects at any one time without depositing them in the collection box.

-2.2.2 There is no SUPER or SUPER+ objects for RCAP CoSpace Rescue FirstSteps group.
-Bonus points will be awarded for every set of RED, CYAN and BLACK objects collected and deposited successfully in one single trip to the collection box (refer to section 7.3.4).
+- 2.2.1 In VIRTUAL_WORLD, VIRTUAL_ROBOT searches for 5 types of objects, RED, CYAN, BLACK, SUPER and SUPER+ objects.
+VIRTUAL_ROBOT has to collect the objects and deposit them in the collection box to receive points.
+It cannot collect more than 6 objects at any one time without depositing them in the collection box. - 2.2.2 SUPER or SUPER+ objects will be created upon every set of RED, CYAN and BLACK objects collected and deposited successfully in one single trip to the collection box in World 2 (refer to section 5.2.1).